wuziqiqiqi/PD/README.md

 pip install 'https://github.com/kivy-garden/graph/archive/master.zip'
 ```

-There is also a convenience command for doing these two steps
+There is also a convenience command for doing these two steps when installing CLEASE
 ```
-clease gui-setup
+pip install clease[gui]
 ```

 To launch a GUI simply type